(Updated as on November 22, 2022)

 8. Who can perform tokenisation and de-tokenisation?

 Ans.
-Tokenisation and de-tokenisation can be performed only by the authorised card network.
-The list of card networks authorised by RBI to operate in India is available on RBI website at the link https://www.rbi.org.in/Scripts/PublicationsView.aspx?id=12043.
+Tokenisation and de-tokenisation can be performed by the authorised card network or by the card issuer.
+The list of card networks authorised by RBI to operate in India is available on the RBI website at the link https://www.rbi.org.in/Scripts/PublicationsView.aspx?id=12043.

 9. Who are the parties / stakeholders in a tokenisation transaction?

 Ans.
-Normally, in a tokenised card transaction, parties / stakeholders involved are merchant, the merchant’s acquirer, card payment network, token requestor, issuer and customer.
+Normally, in a tokenised card transaction, parties / stakeholders involved are merchant, the merchant’s acquirer, token service provider (card payment network or card issuer), token requestor, issuer and customer.
 However, an entity, other than those indicated, may also participate in the transaction.

 10. Are the customer card details safe after tokenisation?

 Ans.
-Actual card data, token and other relevant details are stored in a secure mode by the authorised card networks.
+Actual card data, token and other relevant details are stored in a secure mode by the token service provider (card payment network or card issuer).
 Token requestor cannot store Primary Account Number (PAN), i.e., card number, or any other card detail.
 Card networks are also mandated to get the token requestor certified for safety and security that conform to international best practices / globally accepted standards.

 11. Is tokenisation of card mandatory for a customer?